Purdue-K-SW-Capstone/ReadMe/README.md

 **Client server setting**

 - Client server is made with react.
-- In client server, There are many secret keys. so, If you want to set the client server, Please ask us to get `.env`file.
-- `.env`file must be placed on root directory(SharpShooter-Front directory)
 - Before setting this, You must finish Server setting first.

 1. Install node.js version 16.17.1